Xetalim/trapping_internal_tides/README.md

 - Maybe you want to change another parameter.
 Which one would you choose (try to argue, even if you have no time to do this)?
 - In our examples $N$ > $f$.
 What happens if $f$ > 10 * $N$?
 Can you design such a combination that keeps tau unchanged?
 What happens if you apply this combination of $f$ and $N$?
 Note that changing $N$ implies changing theta.

-Again we ask you:
+For the assignment, we ask you to hand in a report in which you

-- To motivate your choice of figures (choose 2-4) for each of the 2 runs with 1 parameter changed.
+- Motivate your choice of figures for three different simulations (choose 2-4 per simulation)
+- Write a clear interpretation of the figures
+- Explain why you must adapt $N$ and total runtime when $f$ changes
+- Explain why you see trapping of internal waves in the initial set-up (tutorial 1) and not in other set-ups (different $f$ values and bottom profiles)
-- What is the story you want to tell (see bullet 1) and what are your main conclusions?
+- Think about the story you want to tell (see the first bullet) and highlight the main conclusions

-The deadline for this assignment is **May 28th, 2024**.
+The report can be written in your usual groups and the deadline for this assignment is **May 28th, 2024**.